 On top of all this, marketing historically has not owned any organization revenue goals.
 But this is changing—as marketing starts owning more of the customer experience, its traditional role is merging more deeply with sales and service roles.
 And connectivity between these customer-facing departments (sales, service, and marketing) is crucial in order to make a meaningful business impact.
 Because of all this, marketing, more than ever before, is shifting from a cost center to a profit center.

 With this shift in expectations, marketing must overcome its fear of committing to metrics and targets.
 Here are four steps to becoming a more metric-driven organization:

 - Create benchmarks for what every marketing dollar should achieve.
-Whether it’s the number of MQLs, engagement metrics, or something else, the key is to set benchmarks for all spend.

 - Create attribution models to tie campaigns back to the plan.